 Your doctor will perform a comprehensive exam and take an accurate and detailed account of your medical history to help them diagnose amyloidosis.
 Your doctor may perform free light chain testing or electrophoresis laboratory techniques to spot any early occurrences of amyloid proteins.
 While some tests, such as blood and urine tests, can indicate signs of the amyloid protein, only small biopsy samples of organs, tissues or bone marrow can positively confirm an amyloidosis diagnosis.

-Some tests are performed to diagnosis AL amyloidosis while others are used to monitor disease progression or response to treatment.
+Some tests are performed to diagnose AL amyloidosis while others are used to monitor disease progression and treatment response.
 Early diagnosis of AL amyloidosis is vital, as treatment may offer more positive results and can be carried out long before substantial organ damage happens.

 Treatment is imperative for those who have AL amyloidosis.
 As it is a progressive condition, if left untreated, it can be fatal.
 If organ damage has occurred, physicians focus on stabilizing organ function initially.
 They also treat any underlying conditions — for example, infection, myeloma or inflammation — though AL amyloidosis is not secondary to other disorders.